YilanDong19/Automatic_8_Tissue_Segmentation_for_6_Month_Infant_Brains/README.md

 The **Cyc+AUNet+iBEAT+AUNet** pipeline demonstrated the highest performance, achieving a DICE score of 0.92, an HD95 of 1.6 𝑚𝑚, and an ASSD of 0.42 𝑚𝑚 in 6-month brain segmentation.
 More comparison details can be found in our paper.

-We uploaded the final segmentation models to the folder "Saved_segmentation_models"
+We will make the final segmentation model available through docker in the future.